The Testimony That Could Seal Harvey Weinstein’s Conviction

 The trial against Harvey Weinstein began on Monday and while the disgraced media mogul is facing charges of sexually assaulting two women, his potential conviction could hinge on the statements of three others who say he sexually abused them, too.

-But it’s harder for defense attorneys to discredit victims when the case is a matter of he said, she said, she said, she said, she said, she said.
+But it’s harder for defence attorneys to discredit victims when the case is a matter of he said, she said, she said, she said, she said, she said.

 Take the accusations against comedian Bill Cosby, for example.
 At his 2017 trial for sexual assault, only one witness, besides plaintiff Andrea Constand, was allowed to tell her story, and the judge declared a mistrial.
 During his second trial in 2018, with the Me Too movement in full swing, the judge allowed five accusers to testify and the jury convicted Cosby of sexual assault.